tian102/tianpretorius.github.io/content/blog/posts/building-this-portfolio/index.md

 ---

-*If you want to know more about the technical side of this portfolio and the (questionable) decisions I made along the way, check out the project breakdown.
-Spoiler: I was way more stubborn than I should have been.*
+*If you want to know more about the technical side of this portfolio and the (questionable) decisions I made along the way, check out the [project](projects.html?project=portfolio-website "Portfolio Website with Markdown Content System") breakdown.*